DeepikaPrabhakaran/vehicle-management/README.md

 3. Deactivating the Vehicle:
       Deactivates a vehicle, including the deactivation of any issues associated with that vehicle.

-Addtionally installed:
+Addtionally,

-1. Kafka -Integrated Spring for Apache Kafka in a spring boot to provide a simple messaging system.
+1. Kafka - Integrated Spring for Apache Kafka in a spring boot to provide a simple messaging system.
 2. Used H2 - in-memory database to store/retrieve the data
 3. testing - Yet to implement the Integration/Unit testing.
+4. JPA Repository - Implemented a JPA repository to access the build-in methods and also to create custom methods for the existing fields.
+5.

+Controllers:
+VehicleController - To redirect the vehicle related urls to this controller VehicleEventsController - To redirect to the events to log or deactivate Kafka Producer/Consumer class to send/ consume the message to topic

+Service Class:
+To store and return the response in the DTO once it is saved.

+Implemented a WebConfig classes Controller to allow the request to access the other application from the port.

    --------------------------------------------------------------------------------------------------------------------